 During training, Instead of focusing solely on hazards and threats, include opportunities for continuous improvement.
-Don't limit "continuous improvement" to safety, but leave it open and encourage employees to learn not only toward safety but to quality and economic opportunities.
+Don't limit "continuous improvement" to safety, but leave it open and encourage employees to learn not only about safety but about quality and economic opportunities.

 Provide examples that resonate within your particular environments.
 Effective hazard identification training sets the tone for future safety reporting activity.
 We need this activity!
 If not, you must return to "checking the SMS audit box."
 This means reduced financial rewards.

 As a bonus, I suggest training employees on the rudimentary concepts of value.
 Value is not always obtained by selling another seat on the aircraft or coaxing vendors to deliver more for less.
 Value also comes from preventable losses, regardless of whether there is a safety component involved.

 Focus on safety, and you only get safety.